 Chop Suey is one of the most popular American Chinese fusion dishes.
-This Chinese Chop Suey is sweet, spicy, saucy packed with loads of vegetables served on crispy fried noodles.
-It is truly a comforting savory mess.
+This Chinese Chop Suey is sweet, spicy, and saucy, packed with vegetables and served on crispy fried noodles.
 Be sure to watch the video!

 The Story of Chop Suey

-The idea behind Chop Suey is to cook leftover vegetables, meat, mushrooms in a thick sweet, spicy, savory sauce and serve it with rice, noodles, or pasta as a meal.
+The idea behind Chop Suey is to cook leftover vegetables, meat, and mushrooms in a thick sweet, spicy, savoury sauce and serve it with rice, noodles, or pasta as a meal.

 Difference between American Chopsuey and Chinese Chopsuey

-There are two types of Chop Suey Recipe – American and Chinese.
+There are two types of Chop Suey Recipes – American and Chinese.

-The American Chopsuey is sweet and sour in taste with a bright orangish-red in color.
-It is like a one-pot macaroni pasta meal cooked with beef, and vegetables in a sweet tomato sauce.
-Whereas, the Chinese Chop Suey is savory, spicy, served with rice or noodles.
+The American Chopsuey is sweet and sour with a bright orangish-red colour.
+It is like a one-pot macaroni pasta meal cooked with beef and vegetables in a sweet tomato sauce.
+Whereas the Chinese Chop Suey is savoury and spicy, served with rice or noodles.

-But in the Indian-Chinese Fusion Cuisine, the chop suey is always served on a bed of crispy fried noodles.
-It is way more indulgent and delicious.
+But in the Indian-Chinese Fusion Cuisine, the chop suey is always served on a bed of crispy fried noodles, often topped with a fried egg.

-The best part of this Chinese takeaway-style recipe is undoubtedly the garlicky sweet and spicy sauce.
+The best part of this Chinese Chop Suey recipe is undoubtedly the garlicky sweet and spicy sauce.
 It is finger-licking good.